mscafeologista/mscafeologista.github.io/README.md

 Senior Technical Program Manager | Certified Scrum Product Owner | Caféologist || IT Program Management | Business Analysis | Software Implementation | Customer Success Your strategic partner in Product Excellence

+## About Alessandra
+<p>Alessandra Gutiérrez de León is a highly accomplished IT strategist and leader with over 15 years of experience in driving successful software implementations and optimizing organizational workflows, resulting in enhanced operational efficiency and customer satisfaction.
+Skilled in leading cross-functional teams, fostering collaboration, and aligning technology solutions with business objectives to drive project success.
+A Tech Barista blending sharp tech and analytical skills with exceptional customer experiences and leadership abilities, ensuring optimal performance and delivery excellence.</p>

 ## Professional Experience
 ### Senior Technical Program Manager
 **Claims Letters**